-24 hours in the ICU: Fighting for an open bed in coronavirus
+A lifetime of pain in 24 hours: A French ICU in the pandemic

 “For the moment, he’s holding on.
 But it’s true that — I don’t know what you’ve been told already — his respiratory state is worrying,” Carvelli acknowledges.
 There’s a long pause on the other end.

-“Listen, do your best,” comes the strained reply at last.
+“Listen, do your best,” comes the strained reply.

 France is two weeks into its second coronavirus lockdown, known as “le confinement.”
 Associated Press journalists spent 24 hours with the intensive care team at La Timone, southern France’s largest hospital, as they struggled to keep even one bed open for the influx of patients to come.

 The doctors and nurses tell themselves and each other that they just have to hold on a little longer.
-Government tallies show infections may have reached their second-wave high point, and hospitalizations dropped last weekend for the first time since September.
+Government tallies show infections may have reached their autumn high point, and hospitalizations dropped last weekend for the first time since September.

 But the medical workers are also frustrated that France did not prepare more in the months after the first wave.
 And while doctors and nurses were seen as heroes back then, this time is different.

 “Before, they applauded every night.
-Now they tell us it’s just doing our job,” says Chloe Gascon, a 23-year-old nurse who has spent half her 18-month career under the shadow of coronavirus.
+Now they tell us it’s just doing our job,” says Chloe Gascon, a 23-year-old nurse who has spent half her 18-month career amid the coronavirus.
 Her voice carries more than a trace of bitterness.

 Marseille has been submerged with coronavirus cases since September.
-The port city, on France’s Mediterranean coast, was spared the worst of the virus last spring only to be hit with a vengeance as the summer vacation wound down.
+The port city, on France’s Mediterranean coast, was spared the worst of the virus last spring only to be hit with a vengeance as summer vacations wound down.
 Bars and restaurants closed across the city on Sept.
 27, more than a month before they shut down nationwide.
 It wasn’t enough.

 A decade of budget cuts left France with half the number of intensive care beds this year, when it needed them most.
-By the time the first confinement ended on May 11, more than 26,000 people had died in France.
-The government pledged to take advantage of the expected summer lull to add beds and train reinforcements.
+By the time the first lockdown ended on May 11, more than 26,000 people had died in France.
+The government pledged to take advantage of the summer lull to add beds and train reinforcements.

 That was the time to act, when new infections were at their low point, said Stephen Griffin, a virologist at the University of Leeds.